Can We Talk Models Into Seeing the World Differently?: Cue Biases in VLMs: An Analysis of Texture versus Shape

-We start our experimental evaluation by measuring the shape bias in the VQA and captioning tasks, using a collection of diverse vision language models reflecting the multitude of research directions.
-These models include connections of common pretrained CLIP encoders and LLMs \cite{liu2023visual,liu2023improvedllava,liu2024llavanext,dai2023instructblip,bai2023qwenvl,hong2023cogagent,wang2023cogvlm,Emu2}, mixture-of-expert-LLMs \cite{lin2024moellava}, optimized architectures for resource-constrained systems \cite{Kim_UForm_by_Unum_2023}, finetuning with RLHF \cite{sun2023aligning,openai2023gpt4}, massive vision encoders \cite{chen2024internvl}.
+We base our core analysis on the \textit{texture/shape cue-conflict} dataset \cite{geirhos2018imagenettrained} evaluation of the texture versus shape bias.
+Traditional image classification models like ResNet-50 trained on ImageNet have been shown to severely prioritize texture cues (only $22\%$ shape bias) starkly contrasting the strong shape bias of humans ($96\%$).
+As of now, results on multi-modal LLM-based models are missing.
+Therefore, we start our experimental evaluation by measuring the shape bias for the VQA and Image Captioning tasks, using a collection of diverse VLMs reflecting the multitude of research directions.
+These models include connections of common pretrained CLIP encoders and LLMs \cite{liu2023visual,liu2023improvedllava,liu2024llavanext,dai2023instructblip,bai2023qwenvl,hong2023cogagent,wang2023cogvlm,Emu2}, mixture-of-expert-LLMs \cite{lin2024moellava}, optimized architectures for resource-constrained systems \cite{Kim_UForm_by_Unum_2023}, finetuning with RLHF \cite{sun2023aligning,openai2023gpt4}, or massive vision encoders \cite{chen2024internvl}.
 Additionally, we survey commercial, closed-source models like \texttt{Gemini Pro Vision 1.0} \cite{geminiteam2023gemini}, \texttt{GPT-4V (Preview)} \cite{openai2023gpt4}, and \texttt{Qwen-VL Plus/Max} \cite{qwenvlplusmax} where access is limited to APIs and few details are known.
-For a detailed list of models, we refer the reader to the appendix.
+For a detailed list of models, please refer to \cref{sup_sec:models}.